Uncategorized 13 min read

 How do they work?
 It’s science and a bit of engineering.
 Small metal brackets get glued onto the teeth, and then wires connect these brackets.
 Over time, with regular adjustments by an orthodontist, these wires pull or push the teeth into a straight line.

-Ceramic Braces: The Invisible Choice
+Ceramic Braces: The Subtle Choice

-For those who like the robustness of traditional braces but cringe at the thought of a metallic smile, there’s a superhero in town: ceramic braces.
+For those who like the robustness of traditional braces but cringe at the thought of a metallic smile, there’s a great option in town: ceramic braces.
 Picture the strength of traditional braces but with a chameleon-like ability to blend in.
 The brackets are made of ceramic, which is colored to match the shade of your teeth.
 This means you get the same power-packed treatment as traditional braces, but with a much subtler appearance.

 Sounds perfect, right?
 Well, almost.
 While they’re a fantastic Invisalign alternative, there’s a teeny catch.
 Ceramic braces can stain over time, especially if you’re a fan of curry, coffee, or red wine.
 Being vigilant about brushing and flossing can help keep them sparkling.
 Regular dental check-ups?
 Non-negotiable!